Symbol of Sacrifice: Pre-production

 Symbol of Sacrifice was made by American-born South Africa resident I.W.
 Schlesinger's African Film Productions (AFP).
 One of Schlesinger's employees was the American director Harold M. Shaw.
-Shaw, following the success of the 1916 film De Voortrekkers, had hoped to make a film on the life of British imperialist and founder of Rhodesia Cecil Rhodes.
+AFP and Shaw had released De Voortrekkers in 1916, based on the Great Trek migration and featuring the 1838 Battle of Blood River in which the Boers triumphed over the Zulu Kingdom.
+The success of De Voortrekkers with the white South Africa audience convinced Shaw to make a follow-up film on a similar theme.
+Shaw had initially hoped to make a film on the life of British imperialist and founder of Rhodesia Cecil Rhodes.
 The climatic scene of the proposed film was to be Rhodes negotiating the surrender of the Northern Ndebele people during the Second Matabele War.
 The Rhodesian authorities considered that the war was too recent in history and a film might cause increased tensions between the black population and the white minority rulers.
 They refused to approve any film showing on-screen violence between black and white people.
 Shaw spent three months trying to persuade them to change their minds, with no luck.

 F. Horace Rose, editor of the Natal Witness, was keen to write a screenplay on the 1879 Anglo-Zulu War and got in touch with Shaw.
 The film credits show Rose, Schlesinger and British cinematographer Joseph Albrecht as writers but Shaw was described as a writer in early production press releases.
 Shaw and Rose were the principal writers with Schlesinger and Albrecht only providing assistance after Shaw left the production.
 It is thought that elements of slapstick comedy in the film, such as scenes showing coffee being spilled and jam-covered bread being thrown, came from Shaw.